lso2/wp-fast-remote-deploy/README.md

 ## Summary

 This automates several things to save time:
+- **Unified Plugin/Theme Support** - Works with both WordPress plugins and themes using a single config
 - Backs up the local folder to a .tar.gz
 - Backs up the remote folder to a .tar.gz
 - Renames remote folder by appending the version number for quick reverting during testing
-- Copies the folder quickly from local to remote to the WP plugin directory using a temporary .tar.gz and unpacking remotely
+- Copies the folder quickly from local to remote to the WP directory using a temporary .tar.gz and unpacking remotely
-- Deactivates and reactivates the plugin using WP-CLI, to help re-initialize it
+- For plugins: Deactivates and reactivates the plugin using WP-CLI to help re-initialize it
+- For themes: Deploys and notifies for manual activation (themes can't be auto-activated safely)
 - Gives a summary of what was done

 ## Quick Usage Summary